aaron-mohtar-co/Lemon-IoT-LoRa-RAK3172/Examples/Segger_RTT/README.md

 CONFIG_RTT_CONSOLE=y
 ```

 On your PC, use J-Link RTT Viewer to connect to your RAK3172 (STM32WLE5CC) Target.
-If using Zephyr RTOS, it may not work with default settings (Auto Detection) as it cannot find the [RTT Control Block](https://wiki.segger.com/RTT#How_RTT_works) in the location the tools expect.
+If using the Zephyr RTOS, it may not work with default settings (Auto Detection) as it cannot find the [RTT Control Block](https://wiki.segger.com/RTT#How_RTT_works) in the location the tools expect.
+The tools will search for the RTT Control Block in a portion of memory, but not the entire memory range.

 If this is the case, change the search range to 0x20000000 0x3000.